 The Ohio State Biochemistry Program (OSBP) is an interdisciplinary Ph.D. program with nearly 100 active faculty from more than 20 departments across campus.
 Many faculty from the Department of Chemistry and Biochemistry are members of the Ohio State Biochemistry Program.
-However, the Department of Chemistry and Biochemistry does not offer a Ph.D. degree in Biochemistry, only a terminal Master's degree in Biochemistry.
+However, the Department of Chemistry and Biochemistry does not offer a Ph.D. degree in Biochemistry, only a Ph.D. in Chemistry with a biological focus.
 Therefore, if you want to complete your Ph.D. in Biochemistry with a qualified faculty member from the Department of Chemistry and Biochemistry, you must apply and be admitted to the Ohio State Biochemistry Program.
-If you wish to pursue a terminal Master's degree in Biochemistry, you should apply to the Department of Chemistry and Biochemistry.

 Do you accept students each semester?

 Applications can be submitted only during the fall, and new students are admitted for an Autumn Semester start only.
-However, if you are offered Autumn Semester admission you may request an early start during the preceding Summer Term.
-Due to concerns regarding funding and our course curriculum, students are not permitted to begin during Spring Semester.
+However, domestic students may request an early start during the preceding Summer Term.

 The deadline for application submission for Domestic and International Students is:

-Our Admissions Committee begins to review applications in early January, and students residing in the USA will typically be invited to interview on campus during the month of February.
+Our Admissions Committee begins to review complete applications in early December, and domestic and international students residing in the USA will typically be invited to interview on campus during the month of February.
 Admissions decisions may be made any time prior to April 15.
 Please check your online application status regularly.

-The Ohio State Biochemistry Program offers financial aid to all new students entering the Ph.D program.
-We offer competitive Fellowships and Graduate Research Associate positions to our first year students.
-Funding includes the current OSBP annual stipend for the 2016-17 school year is $28,128 and fully paid tuition.
+All Ohio State Biochemistry Program students are fully funded throughout their time in the Ph.D program.
+We offer competitive Fellowships or Graduate Research Associate positions to our first year students.
+Funding includes the current OSBP annual stipend for the 2023-2024 school year $32,352, fully paid tuition and health care.
 All students who submit a complete application by the specified deadline will automatically be reviewed for the University Fellowship competition.
 Students in years 2 and beyond are funded by the student's PI and may be in the form of a Graduate Research Associate position, Graduate Teaching Associate position, Fellowship, or Traineeship.

 How do I apply for a fellowship?

 University Fellowships: The criteria for University Fellowship nominees have been pre-determined by the Graduate School.
-Students who meet the requirements will automatically be nominated for a fellowship.
+Students who meet the requirements will automatically considered to be nominated for a fellowship.
 The OSBP Admission Committee will select the most competitive students to nominate for the fellowship competition.
 These students may be contacted for additional information.
 Students who are awarded a University Fellowship will receive a notification from the Graduate School as well as a notice from our program.

 Tuition and academic fees are full paid for all OSBP students both domestic and international.
-Fees that are not covered by the program include the COTA bus fee, student activity fee, recreation fee, and student union fee.
-Students are also responsible for parking passes and the shared cost of student insurance.
+Fees that are not covered by the program include the COTA (public city bus) bus fee, student activity fee, recreation fee, student legal fee, and student union fee.
+Students are also responsible for parking passes.
 These fees auto-deduct each month out of the student's paycheck.

 Will I have to pay taxes on my fellowship?